Key Takeaways

 Ensure availability

-Securing domains and making them available through parking represents an important yet underestimated element of the buy and sell domains business.
+Securing domains and making them available through parking is an important yet underestimated element of the buy-and-sell-domains business.
 It prevents lost value while you strategize and offers monetization opportunities by displaying domains to fixed-price investors.
 This expands profit potential and creates passive income streams.

 How do you sell a domain for maximum value